 As is often the case in a small town, Fredericksburg doesn't have a public transportation system that people use for their commute.

-In terms of college education, Fredericksburg is nearly on par with the US average for all cities of 21.84%: 17.37% of adults 25 and older in Fredericksburg have a bachelor's degree or advanced degree.
+The percentage of adults in Fredericksburg who are college-educated is close to the national average for all communities of 21.84%: 17.37% of the adults in Fredericksburg have a bachelor's degree or advanced degree.

 The per capita income in Fredericksburg in 2022 was $32,860, which is middle income relative to Pennsylvania and the nation.
 This equates to an annual income of $131,440 for a family of four.
 However, Fredericksburg contains both very wealthy and poor people as well.